d9nny/atlantic/Readme.md

 My Approach
 -----------

 I decided to use AngularJS as it's a front end case study.
 I developed a one page application with two controllers, one for the page and one for the shopping basket.
 I created a service for the basket functions and a factory for the http request to the .json files in assets/resources.
 I used partials to build the different elements of the page.
 For the product images I just referenced a url for images found on the internet.
 To view the products click on a gender and then click on a category.
+To remove an item from the basket, reduce quantity to zero.
 The page is fully responsive to the media size.

 To Do
 -----